 We provide a broad and balanced curriculum relevant to primary school children.
 Hearing-impaired pupils follow the Early Learning goals or the National Curriculum, differentiated to meet their individual needs.
 The curriculum is also modified to suit the specific needs of deaf children.
 The National Primary Curriculum is followed with necessary adaptations.

 The development of literacy skills is of central importance to deaf children and expectations for achievement are high.
-English is taught on a daily basis (see language policy for deaf children).
+English is taught on a daily basis.
 Teachers of the Deaf work in close consultation with the Speech and Language Therapist to address wider language and communication issues.
 Children are encouraged to be active in their own learning and to read for pleasure and information.

 We aim for children to develop a sound understanding of numeracy skills while also developing powers of reasoning, problem solving and creative thinking.
 We acknowledge the importance of practical activities to support mathematical understanding.

 The science curriculum is concerned with observing and examining our environment, interpreting evidence, investigating and testing simple hypothesis.
 Much of the children’s knowledge is gained through hands-on experience in order to extend their independence skills.